Problem at the top: India's reason for a bad ODI performance

-One of the reasons for India’s poor ODI show is their ordinary performance at the top
+Following India's exit from the Asia Cup, One of the reasons for Team India’s poor ODI show in recent times is their ordinary performance from the top order batsmen

 >> Dhawan and Rahane’s century stand against Afghanistan was the first since June 2013